Support

 We publish political and social analysis generated by members of the Young Communist League of Britain.
 We also feature appropriate pieces authored from outside the League.

-Since our magazine represents the theoretical contribution of our membership.
-We strongly believe that contributing to our journal should be both a meaningful personal achievement as well as an opportunity for improving our knowledge and abilities.
+Since our magazine represents the theoretical contribution of our membership, we strongly believe that contributing to our journal should be both a meaningful personal achievement as well as an opportunity for improving our knowledge and abilities.
 Whether you have experience of writing or are just starting out, we welcome your input with formative feedback.

 We ask prospective writers to send our editorial team a brief pitch of their article before starting, using the form below.